ref-humbold/FITA-View/README.md

 $ sh /path/to/directory/FITA-View
 ```

-Antoher way is to directly execute the *jar* file:
+Another way is to directly execute the *jar* file:
 ```sh
 $ java -jar path/to/directory/fitaview-{version}.jar
 ```